What if Jesus died in vain? How about if the Bible is nothing more than a book of fiction and fantasy? What if all dogs don’t go to heaven?

 “For by grace are you saved through faith, and that not of yourselves, it is the gift of God, Not of works, lest any man should boast.” ~ Ephesians 2:8-9

 If you’ll watch the embedded video, Ben Shapiro asked the Catholic Priest, Bishop Barron about the path to salvation.
 That’s a softball question, right?
-Have faith in Jesus Christ by accepting Him into your life as savior (speaking scripturally of course.)
+Have faith in Jesus Christ by receiving Him as savior (speaking scripturally of course.)